turbot/steampipe-plugin-oci/docs/tables/oci_file_storage_mount_target.md

   oci_file_storage_mount_target;
 ```

-## List mount targets that are not active
+## List mount targets which are not active

 ```sql
 select